 A much more challenging question is: based on this data which of eBay or OSIP would be a better investment for the future?

-To answer this question, we look at the daily net returns rather than the daily prices.
-Net returns are essentially percentage changes without multiplying by 100.
+To answer this question, we look at the daily returns rather than the daily prices.
+Returns are essentially percentage changes without multiplying by 100.

-As we will see later in the course, the returns are typically a much more stable process and so are more useful for prediction.
-It is much simpler to describe and summarize the variation in the returns than the variation in the original series.
+As we will see later in the course, returns typically produce a much more stable process and so are more useful for prediction.
+It is much simpler to describe and summarize the variation in the returns rather than the variation in the original series.

 JMP is easily used to obtain graphical comparisons of the two sets of returns.
 To facilitate comparisons, the pair of histograms on the right shows a common scale for both variables.